-This article explains how to configure a SIP trunk with VoIP.ms on Vodia PBX, starting with ensuring that your system is properly set up with NAT, firewall checks, and correct SIP settings.
+This article explains how to configure a SIP trunk with VoIP.ms on the Vodia PBX, starting with ensuring your system is properly set up with NAT, firewall checks, and correct SIP settings.
 After configuring your VoIP.ms account, including setting the device type and dialing mode, you'll gather necessary details like the username, password, DID numbers, and registrar server.
-In Vodia PBX, create a new SIP trunk and input the VoIP.ms settings such as registrar, username, and password.
+In the Vodia PBX, create a new SIP trunk and input the VoIP.ms settings such as registrar, username, and password.
 You'll then configure how incoming calls are routed, either based on the Request-URI or directing them to a specific account.
-Once completed, save the settings, and the trunk will register automatically, with the dial plan generated for you.
+Once completed, save the settings and the trunk will register automatically (with the dial plan generated for you).

-Vodia PBX offers a complete Unified Communications solution out of the box.
+The Vodia PBX offers a complete, out-of-the-box unified communications solution.
 As an open standards software PBX, installation and management of your phone system have never been easier.

 In this article, we will discuss how to set up your VoIP.ms SIP trunk with the Vodia PBX phone system.